clover/codelab-remote-pay-cloud/README.md

 Run `npm run build` to start webpack-dev-server, which will bundle your files and enable hot reloading.

 Open a new browser tab and [login to your Sandbox Developer Account](https://sandbox.dev.clover.com/home/login).
-Find the **Remote Pay Cloud Tutorial** app in the App Market.
+Find the **CodeLab: Remote Pay Cloud** app in the App Market.
 Install and launch it, and Clover will redirect you to https://localhost:8080, including a few query parameters with the redirect which we will explain shortly.
 You should see a simple Point of Sale system.

 **Note:** These query parameters are required for device pairing.
-If you do not complete this tutorial in one browser session, you will need to re-launch the Remote Pay Cloud Tutorial from the Sandbox Clover website to resume your progress.
+If you do not complete this tutorial in one browser session, you will need to re-launch the CodeLab: Remote Pay Cloud from the Sandbox Clover website to resume your progress.

 Open the project's root directory in your favorite text editor.
 We will first be editing `index.js`.